Trump indictment over 2020 election puts US in uncharted terrain

 Among former President Donald Trump’s many legal woes, the most sweeping and arguably significant indictment of all has now arrived at his doorstep: federal criminal charges over his alleged efforts to overturn the 2020 election results and hold on to power.

 This is the indictment that Trump opponents have most anticipated.
 Widely known as the “Jan.
-6 case,” it encompasses much more than what happened on that infamous day in 2021, when more than 2,000 Trump supporters stormed the U.S. Capitol.
+6 case,” it encompasses much more than what happened on that infamous day in 2021, when more than 2,000 Trump supporters stormed the United States Capitol.

 Mr. Trump is facing four counts of conspiracy and obstruction surrounding actions he allegedly took to try to prevent the transfer of power.
-These include pushing officials to “find votes” that would flip the outcome of key battleground states, and arranging fraudulent slates of electors for presentation to Congress as it formally tallied the election results.
+These include pushing officials to “find votes” that would flip the outcome of key battleground states and arranging fraudulent slates of electors for presentation to Congress as it formally tallied the election results.
 The indictment cites the former president’s “pervasive and destabilizing lies about election fraud” as “integral” to his efforts to obstruct the certification of the vote.

 Why We Wrote This

-At a time of intense polarization, many Democrats are likely to view the indictment as long overdue for an attack on US democracy.
+At a time of intense polarization, many Democrats are likely to view Donald Trump’s indictment for an attack on U.S. democracy as long overdue.
 Many Republicans will see it as further evidence of a “weaponized” legal system.

 In a post on Truth Social soon after he learned of the new charges, Mr. Trump lashed out at special counsel Jack Smith, calling him “deranged” and accusing him of interfering with the 2024 election by “putting out yet another Fake indictment.”

 The case marks the third time the former president has been indicted this year.
-He was indicted in June in Florida over his retention of classified documents – with major new charges added just last Thursday – as well as in April in Manhattan over alleged hush money payments to a porn star.
+He was indicted in June in Florida over his retention of classified documents – with major new charges added just last Thursday – as well as in April in Manhattan over alleged hush money payments to a pornography actor.
 Many legal experts expect he will soon be indicted in a Georgia case over his effort to reverse the 2020 election result in that state.

 Even as all this has unfolded, Mr. Trump is running to regain his old office – and is currently the frontrunner for the Republican nomination in the 2024 presidential race.
 Indeed, he has made his legal troubles a central feature of his campaign, arguing that he is the target of a political “witch hunt.”

-As the indictments have piled up, the former president’s position in the polls among likely GOP voters has correspondingly risen, putting him in a dominant position that seems unlikely to change in the wake of the Jan.
+As the indictments have piled up, the former president’s position in the polls among likely GOP voters has correspondingly risen, and his dominant position shows little sign of being reversed in the wake of the Jan.
 6 charges.
 Many Republican officials have already come to his defense, lambasting Tuesday’s indictment as politically motivated.

 “There’s no precedent for anything like this” in American history, says George Edwards, a presidential scholar emeritus at Texas A&M University.